-1. Scope of Responsibility
+Scope of Responsibility 1.

-- 1.1 Bassetlaw District Council is responsible for ensuring that: - Its business is conducted in accordance with legal requirements and proper standards; - public money is safeguarded and properly accounted for, and - resources are used economically, efficiently and effectively - 1.2 The Council has approved and adopted a code of corporate governance, which is consistent with the principles of the CIPFA/SOLACE Framework Delivering Good Governance in Local Government.
-This statement explains how Bassetlaw District Council has complied with the code and also meets the requirements of the Accounts and Audit Regulations 2015, regulation 6(1), which requires all relevant bodies to prepare an annual governance statement.
+- Bassetlaw District Council is responsible for ensuring that: 1.1 - Its business is conducted in accordance with legal requirements and proper standards; - public money is safeguarded and properly accounted for, and - resources are used economically, efficiently and effectively - 1.2 The Council has approved and adopted a code of corporate governance, which is consistent with the principles of the CIPFA/SOLACE Framework Delivering Good Governance in Local Government.
+This statement explains how Bassetlaw District Council has complied with the code and meets the requirements of the Accounts and Audit Regulations 2015, regulation 6(1), which requires all relevant bodies to prepare an annual governance statement.

-2. The Governance Framework
+The Governance Framework 2.

-2.1 Bassetlaw District Council approved the "Local Code of Corporate Governance 2016/17" at its full Council meeting on 30th June 2016 which recognised that effective governance is achieved through the 7 core principles and 21 supporting principles.
+2.1 Bassetlaw District Council approved the "Local Code of Corporate Governance 2017/18" at its full Council meeting on 28th September 2017, which recognised that effective governance is achieved through the 7 core principles and 21 supporting principles.
 Evidence that the Council complies is detailed below: